Water Quality Today

 At this time, it is recommended that you avoid contact with the water.
 People should rinse off with fresh water immediately if they or their pet comes into contact with the water.
 If you believe you or your pet is experiencing adverse health effects, contact your doctor or veterinarian immediately.
 Blue-green algae is extremely toxic to pets.

-CRWA’s water quality models are predicting blue flags at all other boathouses, based only on E. coli bacteria predictions.
+CRWA’s water quality models are predicting blue flags at all boathouses, based only on E. coli bacteria predictions.

-( Last updated: August 15, 2025 at 11:00 AM )
+( Last updated: October 8, 2025 at 2:00 PM )

 What Do the Flags Mean?

-• Blue flags indicate suitable boating conditions.
+- Blue flags indicate suitable boating conditions.

-• Red flags indicate potential health risks.
-Consider avoiding areas where red flags are posted or make sure you wash after boating nearby.
+avoiding areas where red flags are posted or make sure you wash after boating nearby.

 About CRWA's Water Quality Models